qwerty-development/qwerty-internal/docs/DATABASE_DOCUMENTATION.md

 ### Table: `quotations`

-**Purpose**: Pre-invoice proposals that can be converted to clients and invoices upon approval
+**Purpose**: Pre-invoice proposals that can be converted to clients and invoices upon approval, supporting both legacy and item-based systems

 **Primary Key**: `id` (UUID, auto-generated with `gen_random_uuid()`)